realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 **Python version**

 Next, the CLI should automagically detect that you are using Python and just ask for confirmation.
 Say yes.
 Then you need to select a platform version.
-Select `Python 2.7`.
+You have 2 different options here for python 3

+* Python 3.4
+* Python 3.4 (Preconfigured - Docker)

+If your a hipster choose the Preconfigured - Docker choice, otherwise go with the normal Python 3.4.
+No only teasing.
+The basic difference is this.

+### Python 3.4
+This gives you an Ec2 image running 64bit Amazon Linux with python 3.4 pre installed.
+The front end web server is apache, with mod_wsgi installed.
+This is the "standard" or "traditional" way that beanstalk works.
+Meaning with this option beanstalk will create Ec2 images for you, and you can use the `ebextension` files we will talk about later to customize the ec2 imagee.

+### Python 3.4 (Preconfigured - Docker)
+This gives you an Ec2 image running Docker, with a docker image already setup for you.
+The docker image runs 64bit Debian Jessie with python 3.4, nginx 1.8 and uWSGI 2.0.8.
+Because your basically interacting with the docker image directly if you chose this route you would use standard docker configuration techniques (i.e. a 'Dockerfile'), and then you don't have to do much that is AWS Beanstalk speciic, as beanstalk knows how to manage the docker image for you.

+For this article we will focus on the "standard" or "traditional" way using an Ec2 image, so choose the 'Python 3.4' option and let's move on.

 **SSH**